 - Start by heating the oil in a large skillet or wok over high heat.
-Add the cabbage, edamame, broccoli, onions, ginger, and minced garlic.
+Add the broccoli slaw, mushrooms, edamame, onions, ginger, and minced garlic.
 Saute for 3-4 minutes until vegetables start to wilt.

-- Prepare a steamer basket by spraying lightly with oil.
+- Prepare a steamer basket by spraying lightly with oil or lining with parchment paper.
 Find a pot that will fit the steamer in it and fill with a few inches of water, being sure that the water does not come in contact with the steamer itself.
 Bring the water to a boil.

-- Place 1 teaspoon of vegetable mixture in the center of each wonton.
-Using a pastry brush or your fingers, wet down the outer edges of the wonton wrapper and fold in half, making a triangle shape.
-Slightly fold down the pointed edges to seal the wonton fully making the potsticker look almost like a moon.
+- Using a pastry brush or your fingers, wet down the outer edges of the wonton wrapper.
+Place 1 teaspoon of vegetable mixture in the center of each wonton.
+Fold the wonton wrapper in half, making a triangle shape.
+Bring the edges of the long side of the triangle together.

 - Place the completed wontons into the steamer basket (this took me 2 rounds of filling the basket--you need to give the wontons room to steam).
 Place the lid of the steamer basket on and turn the heat to medium.
 Steam the wontons for 6-8 minutes.